All things considered, will Disneyland or Disney World provide a better vacation for your family?

 Disney staffers can get two people into the parks for free every day.
 Don’t forget to tip your new friend.

 So, if you don’t mind answering yourself, which would you choose: Disneyland or Disney World?
-You can email us @ email@example.com with your answer and we can talk about it!
-Thanks for reading!
+You can email us @ email@example.com, or leave a comment, and we can talk about it!

 Learn our skills for traveling as a family.
 Get our free e-book PDF and jumpstart your family's journey.